Course Selection & Registration for 2021 - 2022

 At the NCCA Middle School, core courses (English Language Arts, Mathematics, Science, and Social Studies) will be assigned by the scheduling team at NCCA.
 Students will take English, Math, Science, and Social Studies on a year long schedule, Health/PE one semester, and one elective course the opposite semester.
 The information collected in the MS Elective Course Registration Form is crucial to completing your class schedule.

-For new Middle School Students who are starting January 2021, you will receive the link to the MS Elective Course Registration Form via email when you receive your Edgenuity login credentials so be on the lookout for that email message once you have successfully completed the enrollment process.
+New Middle School Students who have not been previously enrolled at NCCA and are looking to begin August 2021, will receive the link to the MS Elective Course Registration Form via email when you receive your Edgenuity login credentials so be on the lookout for that email message once you have successfully completed the enrollment process.

 High School - Students in grades 9 through 12